 The 24 hours is essential for making sure that it dries.
 When this time is up replace the wheel or wheels and you should be good to go.

-The reason for this is because it is a ‘water displacing product’.
+The reason for this is because WD40 is a ‘water displacing product’ not a lubricant.

-It is not technically a lubricant and it can have a detrimental effect on your vehicle as it can wear away any of the grease on there.
+Because it is not technically a lubricant it can actually have a detrimental effect on your vehicle as it can wear away any of the grease on the strut mount.
 If you use WD40 then you will likely have to replace the bearings.